njaldea/nil-gate/README.md

 ### compatibility

-This trait dictates if an edge could be used even if the type of the edge does not match with the expected input edge of the node.
+This trait dictates if an port could be used even if the type of the port does not match with the expected input port of the node.

 Here is an example of when this is going to be used: